AlexanderGhosty/StudentMarksSystem/GoServer/internal/db/README.md

 CREATE TABLE IF NOT EXISTS Users (
     id SERIAL PRIMARY KEY,
     name TEXT NOT NULL,
-    login TEXT NOT NULL,
+    login TEXT NOT NULL UNIQUE,
     password_hash TEXT NOT NULL,
     role TEXT NOT NULL
 );

 -- Create the Subjects table
 CREATE TABLE IF NOT EXISTS Subjects (
     id SERIAL PRIMARY KEY,
-    title TEXT NOT NULL,
+    title TEXT NOT NULL
-    teacher_id INT NOT NULL,
 );

 -- Create the Grades table